moja-global/moja_global_docs/docs/DeveloperWorkflow/reviewing.rst

 global repositories, we highly encourage you to review pull requests as well.
 Here's a guide on how to get started!

-Quoting GitHub documentation: “Reviews allow for discussion of proposed changes and help ensure that the changes meet the repository’s contributing guidelines and other quality standards.“.
+Quoting GitHub documentation: "Reviews allow for discussion of proposed changes and help ensure that the changes meet the repository’s contributing guidelines and other quality standards.".

 As an open source organisation, reviewing pull requests can help to build a deeper understanding of the codebase and also incorporate good